katugtug/katugtug.github.io/witchgame/keziahslair.md

 If the orb is broken, the dreams will escape.
 They will find their home if the creature is near, restoring the Underlord with his power and his bearing.

+Things in Keziah's lair:
+- Evidence of 2 spells being cast: 1, a foul curse, black ashes and bloodstains.
+2, the runes in the table indicate some form of enchantment, Keziah moving her dreams to the orb.
+- Journal of her apprentice, Ezraban, now dead.
+She cast a curse on the knight she had stabbed.
+Mortally wounded by a witchbane blade, she put her dreams into the orb.
+Ezraban indicates he is going to try to escape.
+Its not clear if it worked.
+- Simple sleeping quarters and under the rotting mattress, a key.
+- Keziah's body.
+Maybe a key.
+- A small secret alcove and that unlocks with a hidden keyhole.
+Inside, the bag of holding, a silver spear (+1 lycanthrope bane) and her spellbook, filled with powerful arcane spells and the secrets to reverse the curse that she laid upon the knights.
+- There is a way out here as well, though it is well hidden.
+Now that the seal is broken, it can be accessed.
+This could lead to the players approaching the fight from the other side and maybe even fighting a way to avoid it all together. lol weird.
+Either the beast or knights would win then, and pursue them.

+At this time, a great rumble can be heard and the inhuman cry of the great beast.
+The clash of steel and cries of battle can be heard from the entrance chamber.

+This is Algorath, Prince of the Deep.
+Dark grey skinned torso, like the color of the deep ocean, fiery orange eyes and armor that looks like bright orange crab carapace.
+It is completely bald, with a flat nose and small mouth.
+Its eyes are enormous compared to human proportions, flaring orange saucers of light.
+Strangest of all, about its head float 7 shards of dark glass, each pointing at its face and moving around with it as it moves.
+It moves through the air with such grace and fluidity, that it barely seems to walk at all.

+- The knights fight the altered beast in the big carvern.
+The knights accounce that "its another one of those demons like we have locked up in magehold!" when they see schnapplehat. (future hook)

+The players must decide what to do with the things they have found:
+- The knights are here to find the magic book in Keziah's lair, not to necessarily seal it up.
+Give them the book and they would leave.
+It is of the most importance.
+However, when the knights are transformed into werewolves, they will lose all reason and hulk out, ignoring the book and possibly destroying it.
+It's a hard life.
+- The monster wants it dreams back and if they are given to it, it can transform back into its true form, Algorath.
+Algorath as a beast can be killed, but when it is restored, it is of an obvious strength.
+- The Kuo-toa can show up as well, they will aid Algorath and do whatever he wants.
+When he's in beast form, they will help him fight, possibly destryoing the orb.
+- Keziah's dreams are the most dangerous.
+If released, they will wipe the Hindilew valley clear of life, mainly through the use of an avatar of natural destruction, the Darkness that Flickers.
+It will become a permanent and final manifestation of Keziah's hatred of the outsiders, driving them mad and poisoning the minds of those who come here.
+Hindilew Valley will descend into anarchy and be abandoned soon after.
+It announced I WILL FEEEEEEEED ON YOOOOOU and the valley is cursed forever.

+The encounters:
+over the clang of battle, it is very difficult to get a parlay going.
+Only after a few deaths there will be a lull in the battle that might be able to cause a cease fire.

+In the second act of this fight, some of the elder knights will hulk out and this will cause them to lose a lot of rationality (they will fight until all threats are dead).
+The 2nd act is a good time for the KuaToa to show up.
+And maybe for the sheriff to show up as well!

+The third act, the beast or the knights are chosen (it'll be beast lol)>> the beast takes the dreams and collapses into a catatonic state, absorbing the dreams.
+This part matter - if the knights win, they kill the beast.
+If the players win, the beast is risen and it just ends the fight.